The best free standing punching bag is an invaluable asset for anyone looking to train at home.

 The bag itself weighs approximately 100lbs and comes ready to use, without the needing to fill the base with water or sand.

-The Everlast Omniflex is a great option if you’re looking for the best free standing punching bag on a budget.
+The Everlast Omniflex is a great option if you’re looking for a high quality free standing bag on a budget.
 Costing less than $150, it really is the best cheap free standing punching bag you’re going to find.

 The bag features an adjustable height system that allows you to move the bag up and down to your preferred setting.
 This is great as it allows you to work on a variety of striking methods, however does mean you have to keep on adjusting the bag mid work out.